-A historic transformation of the workplace is unfolding as we speak.
-Generation Z now makes up more than 27% of the global workforce and brings remarkable changes to traditional work settings.
+The workplace is going through big changes.
+Generation Z now makes up more than 27% of the global workforce and is changing how work looks and feels.

-Recent workplace studies show a puzzling trend among Gen Z employees.
-74% of Gen Z workers stay involved in their work [1], but many are already planning their next move.
-The numbers tell an interesting story - 50% of Gen Z employees don't feel connected to their jobs, and 40% plan to leave within two years [2].
+Recent studies show a surprising trend among Gen Z workers.
+About 74% stay engaged in their work [1], but many are already thinking about leaving.
+Around 50% don’t feel connected to their jobs, and 40% plan to leave within two years [2].
+Even 35% say they would quit without having another job lined up [2].

-- Strong commitment to mental health and well-being
+- Strong support for mental health and well-being

 Job satisfaction alone doesn't explain the whole story.
 74% of Gen Z employees would recommend their company as a great place to work [1], yet their loyalty remains uncertain.
 This gap between involvement and retention creates a major challenge for companies, especially since Gen Z will make up 27% of the workforce in the next two years [3].

-Money matters too.
-Companies spend an average of $4,700 to hire each new employee [4].
-Understanding and meeting Gen Z's workplace expectations isn't just about culture anymore - it makes financial sense for modern organizations.
+Understanding and meeting Gen Z's workplace expectations isn't just about culture anymore - it makes financial sense for modern organizations, as companies spend an average of $4,700 to hire each new employee [4].

 Gen Z workers need: